Hanabiraa/my-obsidian-wiki/wiki/ML/Efficient DL systems (YSDA)/Mixed precision training.md

 ### Why use low precision?
 - faster performance
-- reduced memory usage (due to higher arithmetic intensity or smaller communication footprin)
+- reduced memory usage (due to higher arithmetic intensity or smaller communication footprint)
 - can use specialized hardware for even faster computation